gumaerc-testorg/24.908-spring-2017-2/content/video_galleries/class-videos.md

   website: 24-908-creole-languages-and-caribbean-identities-spring-2017
 ---

 This page presents video of the final class session, on the topic "Technology, language and new modes of story telling—a new "Creole" world the world over?"
-It highlights instruction by Professor DeGraff, substantial student dicussion, and a [student presentation]({{< baseurl >}}/pages/student-presentations) on readings "Discourses of Power."
+It highlights instruction by Professor DeGraff, substantial student dicussion, and a {{% resource_link afb8a8a2-b5d5-ec1d-0f50-2064c05a416c "student presentation" %}} on readings "Discourses of Power."

 {{< video-gallery "eaffc1ea-1beb-a142-e49a-d7b7dfbb3d73" >}}